jayeshmanani/Web-Video-Player/README.md

 Tested on:

+- Ulaa Browser ✅
+- Brave Browser ✅
 - Chrome ✅
-- Firefox ✅
+- Firefox (Only Online videos working, need to fix for local videos) ✅
-- Edge ✅
-- Safari ✅

 ---